HOJO TEA : A Gift From The Mountain.

 茶葉の量

 The most suitable way to serve Longjing is using a long glass.
-The Long glass is often used for serving exclusive Chinese green or yellow tea.
-The glass used should be clear without any decorative design, transparent, rounded and smooth, with this glass, it is best to observe and enjoy the beauty of Longjing when being brewed.
+The long glass is often used for serving Chinese green or yellow tea.
+It is advisable to select a glass that is clear without any decorative design and transparent.
+With this glass, it is best to observe and enjoy the beauty of Longjing when being brewed.

 The method of brewing Longjing is named as “Down-Tossing Infiltration Brewing”.
 The leaf of Longjing is in flat shape and therefore difficult to sink when brewed.
 With this brewing method, the leaf is brewed “twice”: firstly, the leaf is moistened with a small quantity of water and to let it unfold followed-by the addition of water to make up a cup of tea.
 The details of preparing Longjing following Down-Tossing Infiltration Brewing method is described as below:

-3) Let the boiled water to cool down to 75-80˚C. Green tea leaves prefer a slightly cooler temperature as compared to black tea in order to minimize the extraction of polyphenol.
-The optimum extraction temperature of polyphenol is at around 90-95˚C, while amino acid can be extracted at much lower temperature.
+3. Let the boiled water to cool down to 80-85˚C. Green tea leaves prefer a slightly cooler temperature as compared to black or oolong tea

-8) If the taste is too strong, add boiled water to the glass.
+6. If the taste is too strong, add hot water to the glass.

 Keep tea away from moisture